 How To Avoid A CPU Bottleneck

-To avoid getting in this situation, it’s best to be more careful when choosing the hardware that will end up in your system.
+To avoid getting in this situation, it’s best to be more careful when selecting the hardware that will end up in your system.

 You’ll want to invest a bit more in the hardware surrounding the CPU.
-Get a pricier motherboard, faster RAM, and a superior processor.
+Get a pricier motherboard, faster RAM, and a superb processor.

 You might end up with reduced money for your GPU in the end, but upgrading to a superior graphics card is considerably less intricate than upgrading to a superior CPU.

-To save your money, discover what CPU you possess and search for processors that will match the identical motherboard.
+To preserve your money, discover what CPU you possess and search for processors that will fit the same motherboard.

-You should think about using PcPartPicker, as it can assist in selecting suitable PC components.
-A popular option among technology enthusiasts.
+You should think about using PcPartPicker, as it can assist in selecting appropriate PC components.
+A favored option among technology enthusiasts.

 Final Thoughts/CPU Recommendations